kyma-incubator/wormhole/docs/kubernetes-example.md

 192.168.99.100 dispatcher.wormhole.io
 ```

-Then, we'll find out the port where the wormhole-dispatcher is exposed:
+Then, we'll find out the ports where the wormhole-dispatcher is exposed:

 ```
 $ kubectl get svc wormhole-dispatcher
-NAME                  TYPE       CLUSTER-IP     EXTERNAL-IP   PORT(S)          AGE wormhole-dispatcher   NodePort   10.110.72.77   <none>        9090:31329/TCP   2h
+NAME                  TYPE       CLUSTER-IP     EXTERNAL-IP   PORT(S)                         AGE wormhole-dispatcher   NodePort   10.110.72.77   <none>        9090:31329/TCP,9091:32681/TCP   2h
 ```

-So we can access the service at `dispatcher.wormhole.io:31329`
+So we can access the service at `dispatcher.wormhole.io:31329`.
+The other port is to establish reverse-tunnels so the Dispatcher can also act as a proxy for applications inside the Kyma cluster.

 We have everything we need to start the wormhole-connector.